Plain Writing at the National Archives

 1. Our Working Group developed these tools to help employees use plain language:

 - Style Guide

 - Top 10 Principles of Plain Language | PDF

-- is necessary to obtain any of our benefits or services; or
+- is necessary to obtain any of our benefits or services

-- The Plain Writing Team advises staff about their content.
+- Our Plain Language Team advises staff about their content.

 - National Archives staff provide quarterly progress reports based on a plain writing directive.

-- We'll report our progress and compliance with the Plain Writing Act to Congress and the public by April 13 each year:
+6. We report our progress and compliance with the Plain Writing Act to the public in April of each year: